KB9/personal-website/data/blog/jindosh-riddle-solver/content.md

 go where in this grid.
 Though what values will we use?

 When modelling a problem such as this, we tend to use integer variables.
-More specifically, we can uniquely represent each property in the five identified categories using unique integer variables as IDs.
+More specifically, we can uniquely represent each item in the five identified categories using unique integer variables as IDs.
 For example, if we were to do this for each person: